-Puglia is a classic favorite gay Italian destination.
+Puglia is Italy’s top gay summer destination.
 The region of Puglia makes up the heel of Italy’s boot.
 It has the longest coast of Italy’s mainland regions, spanning over 500 miles.
 Puglia sits between two seas, the Adriatic and Ionian, offering incredible beaches and views.

 Year over year, Puglia’s reputation as a gay summer hotspot grows.
-The beautiful and the “gifted” (or “dotato” the word Italians use to describe being “hung”) can be found swimming all over the coast.
+The beautiful and the “gifted” (“dotato” is also the word Italians use to describe being “hung”) can be found swimming all around the coast.
 And we’ll tell you exactly where to find them in this guide!

 Salento, the southern part of Puglia, remains the most popular Puglia gay travel spot.
 Here, most visitors gravitate towards the towns of Gallipoli and Baia Verde.

 Italian men are incredibly style conscious and obsessed with waxing.
 Chest, abs, arms, legs…even sculpted eyebrows.
 Speedo style swimming briefs are the rule rather than the exception.

 It’s also not uncommon to see male friends walking arm in arm.
 Even men who identify as straight aren’t beyond a same sex experience, especially in Puglia’s salty summer heat.

 Keep in mind however, that while many Italians embrace a non-traditional “masculine” style and take pride in couture and personal grooming, not all Italian men with plucked eyebrows are looking for male company.

 Puglia is especially known for its tolerance and inclusivity.
 This is enshrined in Article 1 of the Statute of the Region of Puglia:

 “Puglia […] is an autonomous region founded on respect for dignity, rights, the freedoms of the human person and the values that informed those who fought for the Liberation and for the regaining of democracy in our country”.